Part 2: Objects and Properties

 5. Select Zoom To.

-6. Using the Animation Toolbar, make any adjustments to the time step.
+6. Using the Animation Toolbar, you can make adjustments to the time step.

 7. Click Start () to animate the scenario.